 Social Media Marketing

-Market Research Analysts
+Market Research Analyst

 Social Media Specialist

 Marketing Major Courses: Maryville’s Online Bachelor’s in Marketing Program

 Consumer Market Behavior

-This course teaches students how to understand the factors that influence consumer behaviors.
+Consumer Market Behavior teaches students how to understand the factors that influence consumer behaviors.
 By evaluating the psychological processes, personal differences, and environmental factors that impact consumer purchasing decisions, markets can develop strategies that perform well even in competitive environments.

 Marketing and Digital Media